-In 2006, the beloved "Crocodile Hunter" was filming a relatively tame video with a stingray — until the animal suddenly stabbed him in the chest.
+Inside the full story of how Steve Irwin died in 2006 while filming a relatively tame segment with a stingray that suddenly stabbed him in the chest.

-In the late 1990s, Steve Irwin rose to fame as the popular TV host on The Crocodile Hunter.
+In the late 1990s, Steve Irwin rose to fame as the popular host of TV’s The Crocodile Hunter.
 With his unbridled passion for animals and daunting encounters with dangerous creatures, the Australian wildlife expert became synonymous with the show that bore his enduring nickname.